Kochen-Specker Contextuality

 \subsubsection{Maximally noncontextual models}

 Another approach to the quantification of measurement disturbance in contextuality tests was proposed by \citet{Kujala:2015PRL}, via the notion of \textit{maximal noncontextuality}.
-The authors relax the definition of a NCHV model by allowing some disturbance in the measurements, not necessarily seen as sequential measurements, leading to an apparent context-dependence, namely, the observation of different marginal distributions for the measurement of the same observable in different contexts.
-In this way, they obtain an explicitly contextual classical model, in which observables in different contexts are represented by different classical random variables.
+They relaxed the definition of a NCHV model by allowing for some disturbance in the measurements, not necessarily seen as sequential measurements, leading to an apparent context-dependence, namely, the observation of different marginal distributions for the measurement of the same observable in different contexts.
+In this way, they obtained an explicitly contextual classical model, in which observables in different contexts were represented by different classical random variables.

 It is instructive to show a simple example.
 Consider the KCBS scenario discussed in Sec.~\ref{sssec:state-dep}: five $\{+1,-1\}$-valued observables $A_0,\ldots, A_{4}$ with compatible pairs $A_i,A_{i+1}$, with the sum modulo $5$.
 Consider the following version of the KCBS inequality